greg-raven/Impeachment-Chronicles/_posts/2022-03-09-nyt-reporter-matthew-rosenberg-cia-nsa-sources-involved-with-trump-pee-tape-leftist-sht-at-the-times.md

 ---
-title: "CIA/NSA sources involved with Trump ‘pee tape’"
+title: "CIA/NSA sources involved with Trump ‘pee tape’ and ‘Leftist sh*t’ at The Times"
 date: '2022-03-09T09:23:00-08:00'
 layout: post
 author:
 - Matthew Rosenberg
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9y-ClpvWnq8" title="The CIA/NSA 'pee tape' and Leftist shit at The Times"></iframe>

-New York Times Reporter Discusses CIA / NSA Sources; ‘Ridiculous Pee Tape Didn’t Exist’ … ‘Crazier Leftist Sh\*t’ Influences Reporting

 - Rosenberg on infamous pee tape: “It involved CIA and NSA.
 It involved Trump and involved that ridiculous, like, ‘pee tape’, which of course doesn’t exist.”
 - Rosenberg: “I think there’s like a real internal tug of war \[at NYT\] between, like the reasonable people and some of the crazier leftist sh\*t that’s worked its way in there.”